paphopsaw/paphopsaw/README.md

 - 👋 Hi, I’m @paphopsaw
 - 👀 I’m interested in computer graphics, simulation, and computer vision
-- 🌱 I’m currently learning opengl and graphics programming
+- 🌱 I’m currently learning object detection (YOLO, SSD, and so on
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : https://www.linkedin.com/in/paphop-stock-sawasdee-24a131b1/

 <!---
 paphopsaw/paphopsaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.